AI-Assisted Code Reviews with Claude Code

 |---|---|

-vercel-composition-patterns | Compound components, render props, slot patterns — catches over-engineered or under-composed component trees |
+vercel-composition-patterns | Scalable component APIs: compound components, render props, slot patterns.
+Catches boolean prop proliferation and under-composed trees |

 Pick the ones matching your stack and customize them.
 The default skills from skills.sh are a solid starting point, but the real value comes from tuning them to your team's conventions.

-The Workflow: Two Phases
+The AI Review Workflow: Two Phases

 I split every review into two distinct phases.
-This isn't arbitrary — it's the most reliable way to get accurate findings from a model with a large context window.
+This isn't arbitrary.
+It's the most reliable way to get accurate findings from a model with a large context window.

 Phase 1: Deep Read